-The brass Piggie is a bit bigger than a loaf of bread and weights a tonne!
+The brass Piggie is a bit bigger than a loaf of bread and weighs a tonne!
 (Well, figuratively, anyway.
 Odds are, you don’t want him hanging-off your hydration pack on a long trail run.)

 Piggie’s early years are unclear.
 As the slot in his upper back and the rubber plug in his belly can attest, he entered this world as a piggy bank.
 We’re not sure of his/her gender, as there are no visible indicators.
 (For the sake of argument, we assume that Piggie was, at one time, a he.)

 On 13 June 2009, the day of the 7th annual Vancouver Skyline XTC run, he was spotted at a garage sale and saved from obscurity by a vigilant Ean Jackson for the princely sum of $2.00.
 Piggie promptly proved his worth by being served a free beer post-run as an “official” finisher of the XTC… a beer Piggie generously shared with the table.

 While he’s not much of a runner, Piggie is a publicity hog.
 Since the 2009 XTC, he has been present at many Club Fat Ass events… especially where there are free beer and food.
 He’s also been spotted in an increasingly large number of traveling t-shirt contest photos with pretty girls.
-His movements are tracked by vigilant Porker spotters on a Facebook Photo Album.
+His movements are tracked by vigilant Porker spotters and shared in the Online Clubhouse..

-If you’d like to book him for your CFA event, your wedding or any other important occasion, just Contact us!
+If you’d like to book Piggie for your CFA event, your wedding or any other important occasion, just Contact us!